lsyncd/lsyncd/manual3/invoking/index.md

 lsyncd -version
 {% endhighlight %}

-Lsyncd 2.1 is configured through a config file.
+Lsyncd 3 is configured through at least one config file.

 {% highlight shell %}
 lsyncd CONFIGFILE
 {% endhighlight %}

 A disadvantage with Rsync synchronization is that normally directory and file moves result in a deletion of the move origin and a retransfer of the move destination of the wire.
-However, Lsyncd 2 can use ssh commands to move the directories and files locally on the target.
+However, Lsyncd 3 can use ssh commands to move the directories and files locally on the target.
 To use this use ```-rsyncssh``` followed by the local source directory, the remote host and the target directory there.
 The REMOTEHOST can include a user like ```me@remotehost.com```.

 There is a difference in behaviour when running with -nodaemon.
 Lsyncd will not change its working directory to ```/```, as it does when becoming a daemon.
 Thus relative targets like ```./target``` will work with ```-nodaemon``` but must be specified to absolute paths to work in daemon mode.
 The source directories will also be turned into absolute paths by Lsyncd.
 The reason targets are not resolved to absolute paths while sources are is because Lsyncd itself does not care about the format of the target specifier which can also be remote hosts, rsyncd modules, etc. It is opaquely handed to rsync.
 It cares about the observed directories though.